 How to take command of the Ngc folder

-- Do the right-click on the Ngc folder and choose “Properties“.
+- Right-click on the Ngc folder and choose “Properties“.

-- Head over to the Security Tab and click Advanced option.
+- Head over to the Security Tab and click the Advanced option.

 - Go to the Owner section and hit the Change link.